-My main job at APCO Worldwide is to lead the European health practice, but I also work on non-health accounts.
-I try to spend as much time as possible with clients and prospects while also managing the health team that advises clients on a variety of policy issues and communication challenges.
-I also oversee and help coordinate pan-European client work and collaborate closely with other APCO regional health leads in North America and Asia.
+As a Deputy Managing Director, my role as a member of APCO’s European Leadership Team is to develop and implement the office strategy in Brussels.
+I’m the lead of the EU health practice, but I also enjoy working on non-health accounts, advising clients on a variety of policy issues and communication challenges.
+In both roles, I usually oversee and help coordinate pan-European client work and collaborate closely with other APCO regional leads in North America and Asia.
+Most importantly, I try to spend as much time as possible with clients and prospects.

 Early on I wanted to pursue a career in journalism and while at school I had the opportunity to work in it.
 During my time in the army, I joined the German PSYOPS team (psychological operations) and learned a lot about communication strategies, target audiences and how to best get your message across.
 After short stints at a political foundation and as a parliamentary assistant in the German Bundestag, I started at APCO Worldwide in Berlin.
 I have moved around quite a bit since then, having acted in a variety of capacities and worked in places such as Chicago, Abu Dhabi and Rome before finally coming to Brussels.